Roasted Tomatillo Salsa Verde

 This One Pot Pork Chile Verde is a great place to start — pork tenderloin simmered in your homemade salsa verde.

 Drizzle it on grilled shrimp, steak, or chicken.
 Spoon some into tacos, burritos, or quesadillas.
 Stir some into soft scrambled eggs.
 Pour a little on salad.
+(And of course, the obvious: dip a whole bag of chips right on in there!)

 Or just eat it off the spoon, because homemade roasted tomatillo salsa verde is so dang delicious.